 Every benefit in terms of ergonomics, efficiency, speed or safety are joining forces to help with something that can define a device’s future: its adoption by users.
 This is something important for everyone.
 But it is becoming even more crucial for companies that want to make smart glasses a professional tool for their collaborators.
 Resistance to change is something real in any company and organization.
 If users don’t refuse something they can’t easily understand or use, they will at least take time and require a lot of effort to get things going smoothly.

 Remember when people wanted to switch from their good ol’ sheet of paper to type on touchpads… Smart glasses can seem more disruptive but basically they are facing the same situation than their predecessors.
 And in fact, some tech democratization has already been done before!

 Voice in terms of usage adoption is great.
 Based on commands that are designed to be as natural and intuitive as possible, there are not many barriers that prevent users from quickly and easily getting used to it.
 Following the course to HMI (Human-Machine Interface), Voice User Experience (VUX) creates guidelines to make the commands and actions as “human” as possible so users can really interact with technology like they would do with someone else.

 Voice in Wearables should not be considered as the only solution, it should always completes others

 Indeed, we are not all equal.
-People can have speech impairments that prevent them from using any voice-based features, either because they can’t speak or because the way they are speaking is not taken into account by speech engines.
-Also not all the languages or dialects in the world have been covered by voice recognition engines so, there are still some people that will not have their mother tongue recognized…
+People can have speech impairments that prevent them from using any voice-based features.
+Either because they can’t speak or because the way they are speaking is not taken into account by speech engines.
+Also voice recognition engines still don’t cover all the languages or dialects in the world… There are still some people that will not have their mother tongue recognized…